 - i.
 Funding Meeting.
 UWHC may require agencies applying for funding to attend a mandatory meeting to receive information about the upcoming funding cycle, if the Community Investment Council determines that such a meeting is necessary.
 If such a meeting is called, attendance at the meeting would be expected for an agency to be considered in the upcoming funding cycle.
 In addition to notifying agencies, a press release of the annual funding meeting would be provided to the local media. - ii.
 Program Intent.
-After eligibility to apply for UWHC funding is granted, agency must contact UWHC Director of Community Impact to establish the target issue(s) for which they will apply.
+After eligibility to apply for UWHC funding is granted, agency must contact UWHC Director of Community Development to establish the target issue(s) for which they will apply.
 UWHC's online application process requires setting up the system for a specific target issue. - iii.
 Funding Application.
-Applications and an in person interview are required.
-UWHC will notify agency regarding interview schedule.
+Applications are required for each program requesting funding.
+An inperson interview is required for all new programs, and may also be required for current programs where clarification is requested by the funding review panel.
+UWHC will notify agency regarding interview schedules.
 If an agency's Funding Application is not received by UWHC on or before the specified deadline, the agency is not eligible for program funding. - iv.
 Mid-Year and Year-End Reports.
 Due on a schedule and in a format prescribed by UWHC, Mid-Year and Year- End Reports are required for each program receiving UWHC funding.
-If there are compelling reasons and/or changes in program results, the agency or UWHC have the option to schedule an in person review.
+If there are compelling reasons and/or changes in program results, the agency or UWHC have the option to schedule an in-person review.
 If an agency's Mid-Year or Year-End Report is not received by UWHC on or before the specified deadline, the agency is in violation of UWHC policies contained in this document.
 (Refer to Section II, paragraph c, item ii.)